forestdb/forestdb.org/models/bayesian-data-analysis.md

  "data vs. cognitive model")

-(barplot (list all-seqs posterior-predictive) "cognitive model: probability of fair?")
+(barplot (list all-seqs posterior-predictive)
+         "cognitive model: probability of fair?")

-(barplot (list all-seqs (second (summarize-data experiment-data))) "data: proportion of fair responses")
+(barplot (list all-seqs (second (summarize-data experiment-data)))
+         "data: proportion of fair responses")

-(barplot posterior-gamma "posterior on mean biased-weight") (barplot posterior-delta "posterior on varaince of biased-weight")
+(barplot posterior-gamma "posterior on mean biased-weight") (barplot posterior-delta "posterior on variance of biased-weight")
 ~~~

-Still, our model predictions look very idyllic, while our observed data is a little more messy.
-Can we account for this with response noise?
+Does it appear that participants in our experiment have an overall bias toward heads or tails?
+While this model does even better at predicting the data, it is not perfect.
-Let's see what happens when we factor in response noise.
+Let's see what happens when we factor in response noise to determine whether thats a better explanation for some of the data.

-## Noise reduction

-Note: This will take about 30 seconds to run.
+Note: This will also take a while.
 Chrome may ask you to kill the page; power through.

 ~~~
 ;;;fold: